 I remember being nervous during my interview for a place on the course.
 Luckily the lady I spoke to was a friendly mumsy type called Laura.
-She asked me to spell a few tricky words, correct the mistakes in a short text about penguins.
+She asked me to spell a few tricky words and correct some mistakes in a short text about penguins.
 Then came some silly questions about what makes a good teacher. ‘‘Oh yes…’’ I said as Laura smiled back at me plainly, ‘‘…I think patience is very important’’.

-Strip away the bullshit and what it really came down to was a) Did I have the required fee for the course?
-And b) Could I transfer said money immediately?
-Thankfully the answer to both of these questions was yes, so I was in.
+Strip away the bullshit and what it really came down to was a) Did I have the required fee for the course? and b) Could I transfer said money immediately?
+Thankfully the answer to both of these questions was a resounding yes, so I was in.

 My fellow participants were a mostly unassuming bunch whom I never really connected with.
-There was Mora, a Scottish housewife from Aberdeen.
-A retired New Zealander called Anne.
-A bookish Pakistani student by the name of Asma and an eccentric Englishman Percy, who looked a bit like Robbie Coltrane.
+There was Mora, a Scottish housewife from Aberdeen and a retired New Zealander called Anne.
+Then there was a bookish Pakistani student by the name of Asma and an eccentric Englishman Percy, who looked a bit like Robbie Coltrane.

-Then there was Abdul the lone Qatari, who stood out right from the off.
-Young, cocky and stinking rich, he oozed an often child-like energy that irritated the others, but which I found both entertaining and intriguing.
+Abdul Rahman was the lone Qatari and he stood out from the crowd right from the off.
+Young, cocky and obscenely rich, he oozed an often child-like energy that irritated the others, but which I found both entertaining and intriguing.
 To me he was the only local who managed to look genuinely cool in his traditional white robes.
 He was also unwittingly funny, mostly due to his bad English.
 And of course he represented an opportunity for a window into Qatari culture.

 Nevertheless Abdul seemed to be doing an excellent job at postponing things. ‘‘I stay busy’’ he explained, brightening up with a smile and a wink.
 Between the token part time desk job he held at his father’s bank and the newfound distraction of the TEFL course, Abdul admitted he barely saw his wife. ‘‘Maybe little Abdul come in summer’’ he conceded, chewing his lip as he did the mental arithmetic.

 ‘‘Later than summer and there will be….’’
 He paused, struggling for the right word.
-With only one hand on the steering wheel and scarcely half an eye on the road, Abdul consulted a pocket dictionary on the dashboard. ‘‘Friction!’’ he said finally, eyes dilated. ‘‘Many friction!’’.
-And by the look of his expression, friction was something one did not want to experience with Abdul’s father.
+With only one hand on the steering wheel and scarcely half an eye on the road, Abdul consulted a pocket dictionary on the dashboard. ‘‘Friction!’’ he said finally, eyes dilated, ‘‘many friction!’’.
+And by the look on his face, it was clear to see that friction was something one did not want to experience with Abdul’s father.

-Abdul enjoyed the movie a lot, becoming especially animated during the scene where Butch, played by Bruce Willis, slices up his would-be-rapist Zed with an impressive samurai sword.‘‘I have this!!!’’ exclaimed Abdul, hitting pause on the remote.
+Abdul enjoyed the movie a lot, becoming especially animated during the scene where Butch, played by Bruce Willis, slices up his would-be-rapist Zed with an impressive samurai sword.‘‘I have this!!!’’ exclaimed Abdul suddenly, hitting pause on the remote.
 Jumping up from the sofa and disappearing from the room, he returned a few minutes later wielding two intimidating swords.
 Apparently they were the real deal, purchased while on holiday in Japan a few years prior for a princely sum.
-Encouraging me to hold one, we carried out a short spell of jousting, the room echoing with the metallic clang of clashing steel.
+Encouraging me to hold one, we performed a short burst of swordsmanship, the room echoing with the metallic clang of clashing steel.
 It certainly wasn’t your average movie night!

 On November the fourteenth 2001 Abdul and I sat through our final lecture.
 Shortly after we performed one last demo class in front of a stiff-looking examiner with a wooden clipboard and a pair of equally leaden spectacles.
-At the end of the day, accompanied by lemonade and finger food, we were all awarded our TEFL certificates and congratulated on becoming educators.
+Afterwards, accompanied by lemonade and finger food, we were all awarded our TEFL certificates and congratulated on becoming educators.

 Having already lined up a job through a local college, I was very much looking forward to getting stuck into my new profession.
-But when I asked Abdul where he was thinking of teaching, his reply came in the form of a sardonic laugh. ‘‘Father say no teaching’’ he expanded. ‘‘Only hobby for kill time.
+But when I asked Abdul where he was thinking of teaching, his reply came in the form of a sardonic laugh. ‘‘Father say no teaching’’, he expanded. ‘‘Is only hobby for kill time.
 He say this job is for womens before baby come’’.